-the reasonable parameters established by the Commission.
-CAEATFA is authorized to utilize its own public input and rulemaking process where there is ambiguity or in the absence of explicit direction.
-However, when in the past CAEATFA has sought to adjust or change the eligible GoGreen program technologies, the Commission has exercised its authority.
-CAEATFA proposes to add to the list of eligible technologies, to include additional clean energy measures.
+At the outset, we note that CAEATFA has been vested with program administration responsibilities for all aspects of its GoGreen Programs, within the reasonable parameters established by the Commission.310 CAEATFA is authorized to utilize its own public input and rulemaking process where there is ambiguity or in the absence of explicit direction.
+However, when in the past CAEATFA has sought to adjust or change the eligible GoGreen program technologies, the Commission has exercised its authority.311 CAEATFA proposes to add to the list of eligible technologies, to include additional clean energy measures.